-Stand tall and centered on your feet (Tadasana).
+Stand tall and centred on your feet (Tadasana).
 Keep your legs and back straight as you fold at the hip crease.
-Rest your hands onto blocks, the floor or your legs.
+Rest your hands on blocks, the floor or your legs.

 Ardha Prasarita Padottanasana (Wide-Legged Standing Half Forward Bend)

 Begin standing tall with feet wide distance apart.
-Fold forward at the hip crease and rest your hands onto the floor or blocks.
+Fold forward at the hip crease and rest your hands on the floor or blocks.

 For more information, refer to Creating Space: Yoga Actions for Pelvis & Psoas.

 WANT 6 DOWNLOADABLE TRANSFORMATION TOOLS TO USE HOWEVER YOU LIKE?

 Changing a bad habit?
 Trying to lose weight?
 Quit smoking?

 Not feeling Joy in your life?
 Tired of your job?

 Whatever you're working on, good tools can make the difference between a constant struggle or finally seeing a light at the end of the tunnel.